 It’s also what Life and Love Coaches talk about: Change is normal.
-Nothing is forever, the tide comes in, the tide goes out.
-When we are faced with adversity, we are presented the perfect opportunity to explore how to navigate and expand your options for a higher benefit, but difficult to navigate when you are walking on virgin ground where you have never been before.
+Nothing is forever, the tide comes in, and the tide goes out.
+When we are faced with adversity, we are presented with the perfect opportunity to explore how to navigate and expand our options for a higher benefit, but difficult to navigate when you are walking on virgin ground where you have never been before.

 We have so much yet to give in our lives and often we fail to recognise we have a wealth of knowledge, resilience, experience and so much wisdom.
 We have overcome so much and are still overcoming so much, tapping into our resources and learning new skills, leaning into a new phase of our lives, yet at times, we still live in our past.
-Midlife women can really have it all.
-But, Just like renovating a house. . .
+Midlife women can really have it all and own their own style.
+But, just like renovating a house. . .

 Before there can be a transformation, there first needs to be a demolition.

-For many, a makeover includes redefining your identity, realigning your head and your heart, especially for those who feel disempowered by illness, bereavement, divorce, bankruptcy and any other attack or impact on their fulfilment.
-With guidance and know-how can be the most impactful transformation when authenticity is maintained.
+For many, a makeover includes redefining your identity and realigning your head and your heart, especially for those who feel disempowered by illness, bereavement, divorce, bankruptcy and any other attack or impact on their fulfilment.
+With guidance and know-how can, a makeover can be the most impactful transformation when authenticity is maintained.

 No matter the age, women still want to stay relevant, visible and beautiful in their own personal style without too much effort.
 However, effortless style is a myth and is a bit like watching a swan glide gracefully and smoothly over the water, and there’s a great flurry of activity beneath the surface.